einbahnstrasse/Goldford-MTEC1003/labs/12/lab-12a-part3-final-prep.md

 Feel free to experiment these or any others, if it would help you get inspired, and to help make your website more expressive!

-<p>However, do note that <span style="color: red"><strong>THE USE OF ANY EXTERNAL WEBSITE BUILDER, SUCH AS SQUARESPACE, CARGO, WIX, WORDPRESS, ETC., IS STRICTLY PROHIBITED!</strong></span> The point of this assignment is to code a simple website and design it from scratch.
+<p>However, do note that <span style="color: red"><i><strong>THE USE OF ANY EXTERNAL WEBSITE BUILDER, SUCH AS SQUARESPACE, CARGO, WIX, WORDPRESS, ETC., IS STRICTLY PROHIBITED!</strong></i></span> The point of this assignment is to code a simple website and design it from scratch.
 You will be graded on the source code you submit (not only on the elegance of your site's appearance) and your ability to follow instructions for hosting your site through GitHub pages _(we'll learn this in Week 14)_.</p>

 * * *